🥃 Whiskey products for every budget. Free shipping on all orders over $49. 🥃

 If you have ever wanted a simple and effective way to smoke your cocktails, then the smoke lid/top might be the right choice for you.
 Boasting a compact design that is meant for one drink at a time, this piece of equipment will help you create smokey cocktails in no time at all.

-The smoke lid/top is extremely efficient, as it does not require any learning curve whatsoever.
+The smoke top, also referred to as a smoke lid or cocktail chimney, is extremely efficient, as it does not require any learning curve whatsoever.
 This kit from Aged & Charred includes everything you need to smoke your first cocktail, including smoke lid, wood chips, torch and even butane.
 A few extra screens and brush to keep the screens clean are also included.
 Simply set the smoke lid on top of the cocktail glass, drop in a pinch of chips, and burn the chips with the provided torch.
 It only takes a few seconds for the smoke to drop on the drink.
 Give it a few seconds to rest and voila, you have a craft smoked cocktail.

 The smoke lid comes with a top so it will not let any of the extra smoke escape into the room, which ensures that you get only the best quality of cocktails.
 These kits from Aged & Charred also come in nice gift packaging, in case you are purchasing for someone else.